CUDA

 CPU["CPU Memory<br/>~50 GB/s"] -- "PCIe 4.0<br/>~16 GB/s" --> GPU["GPU Memory<br/>~900 GB/s"]

 That PCIe bottleneck is 50-60x slower than the GPU's internal bandwidth.
-Every host-to-device transfer is a toll booth on a highway.
+Every host-to-device transfer adds latency outside the kernel.

 My first matmul():